SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_deployment.md

 1. Configure the front-end element:

-   1. Add the DMA ID/Element ID of the front-end element to the *FrontEnd Registration* table.
+   1. Add the DMA ID/Element ID of the front-end element to the *Frontend Registration* table.

-   1. Add all of the DMA ID/Element ID combinations of the created back-end elements to the *BackEnd Registration* table.
+   1. Add all of the DMA ID/Element ID combinations of the created back-end elements to the *Backend Registration* table.

    1. Configure the directory settings: